About Me

 Featured Posts

-My first few months at Lyft were focused on shipping features to improve Shared Rides.
-After leading an architecture effort on the iOS driver app, I was asked to join a very small “lab” team of designers and 2 other iOS engineers tasked with redesigning the rider app which boosted bookings and became the foundation for the Lyft rider app we know today.
-I was one of the founding members and maintainers of the open-source Envoy Mobile project, was responsible for writing Lyft’s iOS experimentation, analytics, and gRPC streaming components, and co-led Lyft’s mobile-wide adoption of Protobuf APIs - authoring a Go-based Swift Protobuf generator and partnering with product teams to achieve 100% utilization.
-Lastly, I led a new team in the mobile infrastructure org which was focused on networking and reliability, and was an editor of the Lyft Engineering Blog.
+After leading an architecture effort on the iOS driver app, I formed a “lab” team with 2 other iOS engineers to build and ship a redesigned rider app which boosted ride bookings and became the foundation for the current Lyft app.
+I led Lyft’s mobile-wide adoption of Protobuf APIs, authoring a Swift Protobuf generator in Go and partnering with product teams to achieve 100% utilization across mobile at the company.
+I was also a founding member and maintainer of the open-source Envoy Mobile project (now part of the CNCF), and was responsible for writing Lyft’s experimentation, analytics, and gRPC streaming components on iOS.
+Lastly, I led a new team on mobile infrastructure focused on networking and reliability, and was an editor of the Lyft Engineering Blog.

 Path - Co-Founder & CTO (2020 - 2022)

 Co-founded Path, a platform to find the best spots through short-form, relatable video reviews from local experts and recommendations from friends.
 In 2021, the company raised a funding round led by 75 & Sunny Ventures.
-As the sole technical team member, I built Path’s backend servers and iOS app from the ground up.
-I partnered closely with the product team to iterate based on data and user feedback, and was involved in investor relations/fundraising.
-After 2 years of working towards product-market-fit, we decided to wind the company down and returned the majority of funds back to investors.
+As the sole technical team member, I built Path’s backend server and iOS app from the ground up.
+My co-founder and I interviewed countless users, shipped >250 builds, and launched several marketing campaigns over 2 years of working towards product-market-fit, but eventually decided to wind the company down, returning the majority of funds back to investors.
+Screenshots can be found in this portfolio album.

 ActivityHub/NEXMachine - iOS Product & Architecture (2014 - 2016)